-In conducting our business activities, it is important to have relationships with various suppliers.
-SoftBank's supply chain is spread across various countries and regions around the world; in fiscal 2020, the supplier spending ratio by region was 53% in Japan, 33% in the Americas, 10% in Europe and 4% in Asia.
-The supplier spending ratio by category is 38% for handsets, 35% for service and construction, 20% for equipment (and maintenance), and 7% for others.
+SoftBank's supply chain is spread across various countries and regions around the world; in fiscal year 2021, the supplier spending ratios by region are 53% in Japan, 33% in the Americas, 10% in Europe, and 4% in Asia.
+In addition, by category, supplier spending ratios are 40% for devices, 36% for service and construction, 17% for equipment (and maintenance), and 7% for others.

 We are reducing risks in the supply chain by establishing a PDCA cycle, which includes the establishment of the Supplier Ethics and Rules of Conduct, conducting risk assessment through the Sustainability Procurement Survey, evaluating suppliers and identifying issues, and conducting interviews with suppliers.
 In addition, when starting a new transaction with a supplier, we evaluate and select the supplier in accordance with our purchasing rules, and conclude a basic transaction agreement that includes the supplier's compliance with our Supplier Ethics and Rules of Conduct.